Manage Metadata When Making a Database Available on Another Server Instance (SQL Server)

 If initiator service is in the mirrored database, the target service must have a mirrored route back to initiator to deliver acknowledgements and replies.
 However, the initiator can have a regular route to the target.

+IMPORTANT!
 This feature will be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Use CLR Integration instead.

 Extended stored procedures are programmed by using the SQL Server Extended Stored Procedure API.
 A member of the sysadmin fixed server role can register an extended stored procedure with an instance of SQL Server and grant permission to users to execute the procedure.
 Extended stored procedures can be added only to the master database.